 - b.
-All cross-component originated PQDRs shall be submitted electronically to the USAF via the DoD PQDR Inter- Service Interface.
-Safety Alerts, requests for stock screening and defective materiel notifications involving USAF and USAF FMS customers shall be sent to DFSG.SBPDRIS@us.af.mil. - c.
+All cross-component originated PQDRs shall be submitted electronically to the USAF via the DoD PQDR Inter-Service Interface.
+Safety Alerts, requests for stock screening and defective materiel notifications involving USAF and USAF FMS customers shall be sent to AFDMPO@us.af.mil inter- Service Interface. - c.
 The Discrepant Materiel Reporting Program (DMRP).
-The DMRP supports the USAF Deficiency Reporting, Investigation, and Resolution (DRI) program as the Air Force Office of Primary Responsibility (OPR) for receiving alert notifications from various sources (including JDRS) and posting stock screening actions to the DMRP SharePoint, making the information available to the 635th Supply Chain Operations Wing (SCOW), Foreign Military Sales (FMS), Air Force Office of Special Investigation (AFOSI), and to others as requested.
+The DMRP supports the USAF Deficiency Reporting,

+Investigation, and Resolution (DRI&R) program as the Air Force Office of Primary Responsibility (OPR) for receiving alert notifications from various sources (including JDRS) and posting stock screening actions to the DMRP SharePoint, making the information available to the 635th Supply Chain Operations Wing (SCOW), Foreign Military Sales (FMS), Air Force Office of Special Investigation (AFOSI), and to others as requested.
 The DMRP also identifies NHA/End Items of parts that have had stock screening actions and will submit an EI as required to notify appropriate POCs that a discrepant part may be installed in the NHA or End Item.

-EIs submitted by DMRP are notifications to the ESA there could be a potential issue with a subcomponent of their end item.
+Els submitted by DMRP are notifications to the Engineering Support Authority (ESA) that there could be a potential issue with a subcomponent of their end item.
 It is the responsibility of the ESA to determine the impact if any to their end items and take the appropriate actions based on that determination.
-For DLA procured NSNs, DLA is already aware of the discrepancy so the reports would not need to be forwarded to DLA APs.
+For DLA procured NSNs, DLA is already aware of the discrepancy so the reports do not need to be forwarded to DLA APs.